sehHeiden/poll_election_bavaria_2023/readme.md

 The data evaluation is done with the Nx framework.
 The first version of Nx was released 01/06/2022.
 Nx enables the numerical computation in Elixir and is used for Machine Learning (Scholar) and Deep Learning libraries (Axon).
 For instance with an EXLA compiler as backed.
 The packages are still in development and sometimes, new functions and fixes, were just released during the project.
 For instance the week_of_year function was created for [this project](https://elixirforum.com/t/missing-functions-in-explorer-dataframes-series/58448/6).
-We use the github versions of bumblebee and kino_bumblebee as they include a fix in batched_run.
-The graphs are created with vegalite with the vega_lite and tucan  libraries.
-The dataframe is read in with adbc into explorer, which is a wrapper around Pola-rs.
-We use the git version "aef274989ab490b0a392ccd19ec24b286a8cda1c" as Series.week_of_year() is not included in the point releases yet.